 This allows us to get ahead of track with goals that were outlined for the business.Extra functionality has easily been employed for customers within the hub much faster than were thought could be done and enabled.

 Extra functionality has easily been employed for customers within the hub much faster than were thought could be done and enabled.

 This has provided us with much better speed to market and agility to support our customer services in the hub.

 Were there any unexpected benefits that arose once the project had been completed?

 Nothing unexpected, just the peace of mind of security of the system and infrastructure.

 Do you see yourselves expanding to utilise more AWS services into the future?

 Yes.
-We have already added in Route 53 and code deploy managing git hub since the original implementation.
+We have already added in Amazon Route 53 and AWS CodeDeploy since the original implementation.